 All materials will be added on a first come first serve basis.

-All Traditional Reserve material can be picked up by the professor and all Electronic Reserve material will be archived at the end of each semester.
-If you would like to keep the materials on reserve for longer please notify the reserve department x8363 or email@example.com.
+All Traditional Reserve material can be picked up by the professor and all Electronic Reserve material will be removed at the end of each semester.
+If you would like to keep the materials on reserve for longer please complete a new online form for the following semester -- Physical Items / Electronic Items.
+If you have any questions you can contact the Faculty Reserves department at x8363 or email@example.com.